Are You Being Served?: Film

 In 1977, as for many other British sitcoms of the time, a feature film was released.
 The film version of Are You Being Served? followed the staff of Grace Brothers taking a package holiday together while the store is closed for redecoration, a loose adaptation of the play version from the year before.
 Set in the fictional resort of Costa Plonka, in Spain, the entire cast of the television series reprised their roles in the film.
-Reviews of the film were generally mixed, with the Monthly Film Bulletin reviewer John Pym declaring, "The humour consists mainly of withering selection of patent British puns; an inflatable brassiere, some let's-insult-the-Germans jokes and a rickey thunder-box which bolts from the outside are thrown in for good measure."
+Reviews of the film were generally mixed, with the Monthly Film Bulletin reviewer John Pym declaring, "The humour consists mainly of withering selection of patent British puns; an inflatable brassiere, some let's-insult-the-Germans jokes and a rickety thunder-box which bolts from the outside are thrown in for good measure."

 The Best of Are You Being Served?
 (1992)

 Buoyed by the huge success of the series in the United States, BBC America commissioned a special straight-to-VHS compilation in 1992.
-Running at 78 minutes, The Best of Are You Being Served featured newly-shot scenes of Mr Humphries reminiscing with his elderly mother, Annie, about his time working at Grace Brothers.
+Running at 78 minutes, The Best of Are You Being Served featured newly shot scenes of Mr Humphries reminiscing with his elderly mother, Annie, about his time working at Grace Brothers.
 Both roles were played by John Inman.
-The additional sequences were filmed in America, and directed by Don Hopfer.
+The additional sequences were filmed in America, when John Inman was in Phoenix, AZ to promote the show on the local PBS channel, and directed by Don Hopfer.